Mulan: The Tale of Hua Mulan

 “Wait!” said Mulan, “Father, you have not been well.
 If I may say so, why at your age must you keep up with all those young men?”

 “What choice is there?” said her father.
-“Your brother is too young.”
+“Your brother is too young to go to war.”

-“Yes, of course he is,” said Mulan.
-“But I have an idea."
+“Of course,” said Mulan, “but I have an idea."
 She poured her father a cup of tea and handed it to him.
 "Father, please sit a minute.
 I'll be right back.”

 "Very well, dear," said the father.